-Wild garlic is a relatively new thing to me, it doesn’t grow in Australia, and here in the UK it isn’t particularly celebrated although it’s a really common woodland plant.
-So this recipe Wild Garlic Pesto- Foraged and Vegan has become somewhat of a seasonal obsession with me.
+Wild garlic is a relatively new thing to me, it doesn't grow in Australia, and here in the UK it isn't particularly celebrated although it's a really common woodland plant.
+So this recipe Vegan Wild Garlic Pesto has become somewhat of a seasonal obsession with me.

-I made its acquaintance a few years ago in Germany, and thought it was one of those cool German/ Northern European foods that I would just have to savour when on the continent as I had never seen it around here in London.
+I first tried wild garlic a few years ago in Germany, and thought it was one of those cool German/ Northern European foods that I would just have to savour when on the continent as I had never seen it around here in London.

-But then I spied it here in the UK too, I think I may have seen an article in The Guardian about foraging for it…and then I found ridiculously overpriced bunches of it at a farmers market and knowing a bit about it, decided to research it a bit further… It was said to be really easy to forage for, in woods, where bluebells are and near streams.
+But then I discovered that wild garlic was easy to find here in the UK too.
+I think I may have seen an article in The Guardian about foraging for it.
+And then I found ridiculously overpriced bunches of it at a farmers market and knowing a bit about it, decided to research it a bit further.
+It was said to be really easy to forage for, in woods, where bluebells are, and near streams.
 Which we have plenty of in our patch of forest.
 So, off I went for a spring walk.
 Up, and down, poking my nose around all the likely areas..
 Nope.

 None.
 None over there..

 Why had I not found any I moaned, WHYYYY!!!! ....

 Moan moan moan...